-It’s exceptionally hard trying to construct a list of the best destinations in Croatia as there’s so many wonderful destinations for a holiday, making it rather hard to choose.
-The following list isn’t really in any order – as so many of the following destinations are on par – although we would probably always consider Dubrovnik at number one.
+It’s exceptionally hard trying to construct a list of the best destinations in Croatia as there are so many wonderful destinations for a holiday, making it rather hard to choose.
+The following list isn’t really in any order – as so many of the following destinations are on par – although we would probably always consider Dubrovnik as number one.

 1. Dubrovnik